codemonauts/docker-craft-cms-dev-env/README.md

 To speed things up (the craft-dev-env container is quite big) the tool checks how old your local image is, and only pulls a new image if it's older than two days.

-If you wan't to use a different PHP version than 7.4, you can start the container with an extra argument like this: `craft start 8.0`.
+If you want to use a different PHP version than 8.1, you can start the container with an extra argument like this: `craft start 8.0`.

 ### Load a database